-There are many websites to find information about LED lighting, the following are a few that may be of interest to you.
+There are many websites that are useful for finding information about LED lighting.
+The following are a few that may be of interest to you.

 The U.S. Department of Energy (DOE) has made a long-term commitment to provide national leadership to advance research, development, and market introduction of solid-state lighting.
 DOE’s support of solid-state lighting is essential to ensure the development of energy-efficient, high performing LED technology—a focus that, without DOE leadership, might be lost on the path to commercialization.